kks32-courses/data-analytics/spark/mllib/ml.md

 ## Statistics
 Basic statistics are an important part of data analysis, both in ad hoc exploration and understanding data for machine learning.
-MLlib offers several widely used statistic functions that work directly on RDDs, through methods in the mllib.stat.Statis tics class.
+MLlib offers several widely used statistic functions that work directly on RDDs, through methods in the `mllib.stat.Statistics` class.
 Some commonly used ones include:

 ### `Statistics.colStats(rdd)`
 Computes a statistical summary of an RDD of vectors, which stores the min,